benrbryant/bryantellius_docs/books/subjects/software_design/best-kept-secrets-of-peer-code-review_smartbear/README.md

 Although these findings are applicable, they ultimately are too small for true statistical significance.

 Summarized findings from studies of lightweight code review processes:

+- Review size should no larger than 400, closer to 200 is ideal
+- Review time should be between 30 and 60 minutes
+- Inspection Rate should be 300 LOC/hour or less for effective defect detection
+- Authors preparing, or _self-reviewing_, before a review significantly reduces defects
+- Defect Rates average to 15 defects/hour
+- Inspection Rate will vary depending on many factors

+### Social Effects of Peer Reviews

+Code Reviews play on the "Ego Effect".

+For good, developer egos promote self-improvement.
+When a developer notices their mistakes, or their mistakes are pointed out to them by a reviewer, they will strive to correct those mistakes from happening again.

+For bad, some developers will be hyper-sensitive to criticism and resistant to metrics collected during the review process.

+Mitigate the Ego Effect as managers and team leads by stressing the following points to the team:

+1. Hard code has more defects
+2. More time yields more defects
+3. It's all about the code
+4. The more _found_ defects, the better

+### Questions for a Review Process

+- What are the goals of the review?
+- How amenable are your developers to review?
+- How will you improve the process over time?
+- How will you collect metrics?
+- How will you manage negative emotions?
+- How will you develop the review checklist?

+### Measurement and Improvement

+Raw Measurements

+- Lines of Code (LOC)
+- Inspection Time
+- Defect Count

+Analytical Metrics

+- Inspection Rate: LOC/hour
+- Defect Rate: defects/hour
+- Defect Density: defects/kLOC (kLOC = 1000 LOC)

+Two takeaways from analytical metrics:

+1. Defect rates for a review are _task independent_
+2. The meaning of metrics depends on the _goal of the review_